SystemFw/blog/content/staging/programs-as-values-draft.md

-I might split this article in 2: part I - andThen, chain (and definition) & value/pure, laws?, appendix? part II - recap, transformOutput and chain, real names.
+I might split this article in 2: part I - andThen, chain (and definition) & value/pure, laws?, appendix? can structure the whole article around one program: part II - recap, transformOutput and chain, real names.
 Possibly move laws here.

+ask for name, read it, convert to uppercase, and output.
+If name is empty, should just retry.
+If I want to use pure, I need to make the point about retryOnEmpty combinator or it won't be needed, just have both programs in an if.
+Also I won't bother with prompts like "empty strings not allowed", just keep it simple

 ### andThen or transformOutput?